ibm-cloud-docs/watsonxdata/ddl_changes.md

 When tables or schemas are created, altered, or deleted in watsonx.data, an event can be captured and notified by enabling an event listener.
 {: shortdesc}

+The REST API feature to capture DDL changes in {{site.data.keyword.lakehouse_short}} through event listener will be deprecated from {{site.data.keyword.lakehouse_short}} release version 2.0.4 and will be removed from {{site.data.keyword.lakehouse_short}} release version 2.1.
+{: Important}

 ## Before you begin
 {: #dll_changes_01}